Projection evolution and quantum spacetime: Projection evolution of quantum systems

-We start by formulating the fundamental assumption of the projection evolution (PEv) principle: \\
+We start by formulating the fundamental principle of the projection evolution approach: \\

-{\it The evolution of a~system is a~random process caused by spontaneous changes in the Universe.} \\
+{\it The evolution of a~system is a~random process caused by the spontaneous changes in the Universe.} \\

 We call it \textbf{the changes principle}.
-It means that we treat the change as the primary process, which allows to define time (also space and generally spacetime).
+It means that we treat \textbf{the change as the primary process}, which allows to determine time, space and spacetime in terms of quantum observables.

 This is in contradiction with the usual thinking in which the existence of time allows the changes to happen.
-In our approach the changes happen spontaneously, according to the probability distribution, which is dictated by many factors describing the system and its environment.
-It does not mean that the changes of a~quantum state of the subsystems of the Universe are totally stochastic, without any constraints.
-They are obviously not deterministic, but because of the interactions, symmetries which have to be conserved, EPR correlations etc., they are related to each other and bound by the rules of their behavior known from our experience.
+In our approach the changes happen spontaneously, according to the probability distribution, which is dictated by many factors describing the Universe and in the case of the subsystems of this Universe also their environments.
+It does not mean that the changes of a~quantum state are totally stochastic, without any constraints.
+They are obviously not deterministic, but because of interactions, symmetries which have to be conserved, EPR correlations etc., they are related to each other and bound by the rules of their behavior known from our experience.